 NEW: If you wish to suspend service while you are away, you can contact customer service support and ask for suspended service.
 This costs $50/mo for internet only or $58.95/mo to keep your phone number.
 We added this suspended service to give seasonal people and landlords another option to avoid the reactivation fee.

 Contact our customer service support line to terminate your service.

 How do I transfer service to someone else?
 For example, one tenant leaves and another one moves in or I sell my home and someone else takes ownership?

 There is a $49.95 charge for a new activation which is billed to the new customer.
-As long as there is no gap between transfer of services, the $250 reactivation fee for part-time service (see above) can be avoided.
+As long as there is a less than 90 day gap between transfer of services, the $250 reactivation fee for part-time service (see above) can be avoided.

 How do I use the internet to get TV?